MetaMask/metamask-docs/snaps/how-to/get-allowlisted.md

 Snaps that request restricted permissions must be allowlisted before they can be installed by users in the MetaMask Extension.

-The following is a list of permissions that do require allowlisting:
+The following is a list of permissions that do not require allowlisting:

 - `endowment:cronjob`
 - `endowment:ethereum-provider`